You can view key financial information about your business in the finance reports.

 Invoices and fees

-If you're looking for information about your Shopify account invoices and fees, see Where to view your invoice instead of the reports section.
+If you're looking for information about your Shopify account invoices and fees, you can view your account history in the Invoices and fees section of the Account page in your Shopify admin.

 Finances section of the Reports page